makersacademy/takeaway-challenge/README.md

 Motivation
 ----------

-The purpose of this project is to work of my weekly focus goals:
+The purpose of this project is to work on my weekly focus goals:

 ### I can TDD anything